10 most shocking moments from Amber Heard's testimony in Johnny Depp lawsuit

 "Her back was to the staircase, and Johnny swings at her.
 And I just see my little sister with her back, her back to the staircase, and Johnny swings at her and I don't even wait," Heard testified.

 "[I] Don't even wait for any other help.
-I Don't hesitate, I don't wait, I just in my head instantly think of Kate Moss and the stairs, and I just swung in him."
-Heard was apparently referencing a claim that Depp had pushed Moss, who he once date, down the stairs.
+I don't hesitate, I don't wait, I just in my head instantly think of Kate Moss and the stairs, and I just swung in him."
+Heard was apparently referencing a claim that Depp had pushed Moss, who he once dated, down the stairs.

 "In all of my relationship to date with Johnny, I hadn't landed a blow.
 And for the first time, I hit him.
 Like actually hit him, square in the face," she claimed.